esperanca-leonardo/microservice-email/README.md

 This project uses Gmail for sending emails.
 You will need to generate an app password for your Gmail account.
 Follow the instructions [here](https://support.google.com/accounts/answer/185833?hl=en) to generate an app password.

 ## Initial setup
-Before launching the application, ensure you set up the following environment variables in your environment.
-Some default values are provided for convenience.
+Before launching the application, make sure to set up the following environment variables in your system.
+Default values are provided for convenience.
 ```bash
 SERVER_PORT=8080